sanagnos/comjs/README.md

 The approach is inline with Javascript's laconism & orthogonal take on type-checking.

+This is a recent merge of the [define](https://github.com/sanagnos/define) & [web-kernel](https://github.com/sanagnos/web-kernel) repos, and an open-source component of an [experiment](http://www.nesi.io) with an impossible enough goal to have become an obsession.

 ## Getting started

 Run `npm install comjs` to setup.